milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 FOR

 GOOGLE PAY ACCOUNT TRANSACTIONS
-AND

-BILL PAYMENT TRANSACTIONS

-Applicability: This Google Pay Customer Service and Error Resolution Policy for Google Pay Account Transactions and Bill Payment Transactions ("Policy") applies to Person-to-Person/Peer-to-Peer Payment Transactions (“P2P Payments”), Google Pay Balance Card (“GPB Card”) transactions, Bill Payment transactions (“Bill Payments”) and other Google Pay account transactions (which transactions are collectively referred to as “Services” in this Policy) affecting a Google Pay user (“Customer”).
+Applicability: This Google Pay Customer Service and Error Resolution Policy for Google Pay Account Transactions("Policy") applies to Person-to-Person/Peer-to-Peer Payment Transactions (“P2P Payments”), Google Pay Balance Card (“GPB Card”) transactions and other Google Pay account transactions (which transactions are collectively referred to as “Services” in this Policy) affecting a Google Pay user (“Customer”).
 These Services are provided to you by Google Payment Corp. ("GPC").

 This Policy does not apply to transactions with the Processing Service for Third Parties or other Google Pay features.
 This Policy also does not apply to Google Pay features or other services provided to you by Google affiliates of GPC.
 Please see the Google Pay/Google Payments Additional Terms of Service (U.S.) for information relating to these features or other services.